K-r-adday/Data-Science-Remove-Line-If-String-Exist/README.md

-# Data Science - remove line if string exist
+# Data Science - Remove Line If String Exist
 a simple python code to delete line from list if it contain specific string

 Usage: